15th August 2024

 • Harmful practices such as child and forced marriages (CEFM) remain a significant issue in Armenia.

-• Armenia lacks a comprehensive gender and child-sensitive methodology to investigate sexual violence crimes, resulting in re-victimization during the investigative process.
+• Armenia lacks a comprehensive gender and child-sensitive methodology to investigate sexual violence crimes, resulting in re-victimisation during the investigative process.

-• Girls from vulnerable and marginalized groups experience intersecting forms of discrimination and serious barriers to accessing justice for sexual violence.
+• Girls from vulnerable and marginalised groups experience intersecting forms of discrimination and serious barriers to accessing justice for sexual violence.

 Who’s it for?

-• Amend the Criminal Code of Armenia to ensure that the consent of a minor under 16 is not examined and that the offense is classified as rape, with appropriate penalties and ensuring robust criminal justice response.
+• Amend the Criminal Code of Armenia to ensure that the consent of a minor under 16 is not examined and that the offence is classified as rape, with appropriate penalties, ensuring a robust criminal justice response.

 • Amend the Family Code to set 18 as the minimum age of marriage without any exceptions.